IBMDeveloperUK/Minishift101/workshop/Lab2/README.md

-# Lab 2: Create and manage your first application
+# Lab 2: Create your first application

-In this lab, we will deploy our first application into our cluster.
+In this lab, we will learn different ways to create an OpenShuft application in the cluster.

 ## 1. Creating an app